Trial of the Amazons

 "Trial of the Amazons" is a seven issue crossover event from DC Comics written by Becky Cloonan, Michael W. Conrad, Jordie Bellaire, Vita Ayala and Joelle Jones.
-The story details a civil war between the Amazons, and has Wonder Woman crossing the path with Nubia, Yara Flor (the new Wonder Girl), Cassie Sandsmark, Donna Troy, Hippolyta (DC Comics), and Artemis of Bana-Mighdall.
+The story details a civil war between the Amazons, and has Wonder Woman crossing paths with Nubia, Yara Flor, Cassie Sandsmark, Donna Troy, Hippolyta and Artemis of Bana-Mighdall.
 The event received positive reviews, although the ending received criticism for it being rushed.

 Publication history

 DC Comics announced in October 2021 that it will have its first Wonder Woman comic book event since 1992 called "Trial of the Amazons" where Wonder Woman must bend the relationships between different Amazon tribes or else there will be a civil war.

 Plot summary

 Prelude

 After the events of Dark Nights: Death Metal where Wonder Woman sacrificed herself to defeat The Batman Who Laughs, she is transported to Asgard where she travels throughout dimensions to get back to Earth.
 On the way to Earth, she meets Greek Gods where she overhears that there is a civil war between Amazons.
 Yara Flor (an Amazon with ties to Brazilian) is traveling to Brazil when the Greek Gods, Amazons from Bana-Mighdall, and Diana's tribe all feel threatened by Yara for mysterious reasons and everyone targets Yara.
 Artemis of Bana-Mighdall and Wonder Girl go try to find Yara Flor, but are interrupted by Brazilian Amazons.
 Eros takes down the plane Yara was at, but accidentally nicks himself with the arrow and falls in love with Yara.

 Eros takes Yara to Mt.
 Olympus where Yara meets Hera, who plans to have Yara marry Eros and become a god-like being.
 Artemis and Wonder Girl defeat the Brazilian Amazons and go to their headquarters.
-Yara meets a Brazilian Amazon name Potira who reveals that the Gods created a tribe of powerful warriors, however they were defeated by the darkness and after regaining their humanity they were split in half: The Amazons and the Bana-Mighdall.
+Yara meets a Brazilian Amazon named Potira who reveals that the Gods created a tribe of powerful warriors, however they were defeated by the darkness and after regaining their humanity they were split in half: The Amazons and the Bana-Mighdall.
 An Amazon name Aella broke free from both tribes and fell in love with a human, but was separated and landed in Brazil where she met a female Brazilian warrior tribe and gave birth to Yara, however the Greek Gods killed Aela as punishment for deserting the Amazons tribes.
 Artemis and Wonder Girl arrive, and tell Yara that if she allies with Hera then there will be a path of destruction that the Amazons can't stop.